badprogrammist/algorithms/README.md

 1. Prim's algorithm of finding min spanning tree
 2. Kruskal's algorithm of finding min spanning tree
 3. Kruskal's algorithm of finding min spanning tree that uses union-find structure
+4. Dijkstra's Algorithm of finding shortest path of a graph
+5. Floyd-Warshall algorithm of finding all-pairs shortest path of a graph

 ## Combinatorial Search and Heuristics Methods
 TODO